Property Code Enforcement

 Spot Blight Program

-Neighborhood Services Staff is responsible for enforcing the Spot Blight Ordinance adopted by Prince William County.
-Spot Blight enforcement occurs where unsafe or rundown structures are identified for abatement.
-The Virginia Code defines of a 'blighted property" as a structure that endangers the public's health safety or welfare due to dilapidation deterioration or is in violation of minimum health and safety standards.
-Due process in these cases takes a significant amount of time but is an effort in which Neighborhood Services Staff invests to prevent deterioration in our neighborhoods.
+Neighborhood Services Staff is also responsible for managing the Spot Blight Ordinance adopted by Prince William County.
+Spot Blight enforcement occurs when unsafe and rundown structures are identified for abatement.
+The Virginia Code defines 'blighted property" as a structure that endangers the public's health safety or welfare due to dilapidation, deterioration or is in violation of minimum health and safety standards.
+Due process in these cases takes a significant amount of time.
+Neighborhood Services staff manages this process to prevent deterioration in our neighborhoods.

 Illegal Sign Program